Geology of the Jura Massif: Dinosaur footprints

-Sauropod footprints on a sloping slab in Lommiswil (Canton of Solothurn).
+The Lommiswil tracksite, featuring sauropod trackways on a sloping slab (Canton of Solothurn).

 Several dinosaur trackways have been discovered in the Upper Jurassic of the Jura.
 Most of these tracks were identified in northern Switzerland within the Reuchenette Formation (Kimmeridgian), which represents a tidal flat environment subject to occasional emersions during which dinosaurs left their footprints.
 The first major set of tracks is concentrated in the Lower Kimmeridgian, forming an extensive tracksite spanning approximately 250 km^{2} from Solothurn to Porrentruy.
 This includes outcrops discovered in 1996 near Moutier and Corcelles (canton of Bern), followed by finds in the Jura canton near Frinvillier in 2000, at Glovelier, and most recently along the A16 Transjurane highway during an archaeological survey near Courtedoux in 2002.
 All of these footprints are attributed to the ichnogenus Brontopodus, except for those at Courtedoux.
 The latter include sauropod footprints assigned to the ichnogenus Parabrontopodus, typically attributed to diplodocids, as well as theropod footprints defining a new ichnogenus, Jurabrontes curtedulensis.
 A second series of footprints, among the first to be identified, dates to the Upper Kimmeridgian.
-The sites of Lommiswil and the nearby locality of Grenchen, in the canton of Solothurn, were discovered between 1987 and 1989.
-One of the trackways at Lommiswil is among the longest in Europe, measuring 90 meters in length.
-These footprints are attributed to the ichnogenus Brontopodus.
+The Lommiswil tracksite near Lommiswil and the nearby locality of Grenchen, in the canton of Solothurn, were discovered between 1987 and 1989.
 Footprints initially thought to belong to Iguanodon, found at La Plagne near Biel/Bienne, were later confirmed to be from small sauropods.
 Additionally, three footprint levels have been described in the Tithonian stage within the Twannbach Formation at Pierre Pertuis and Twann in the canton of Bern.

 Sauropod footprints at the Plagne site (Dinoplagne) near Saint-Germain-de-Joux (Ain department).